 Request That Your Propane Supplier Give You Advance Notice Of Your Propane Price BEFORE Your Delivery

-What If Your Propane Supplier Is Unable To Notify You Of Your Propane Price Per Gallon Before Each Propane Delivery?
+What If Your Propane Supplier Is Unable (or unwilling) To Notify You Of Your Propane Price Per Gallon Before Each Propane Delivery?

 If your supplier is unable to provide 24 to 48 hour advance price per gallon notification before each delivery, contact your supplier and request that your delivery status be changed from “automatic fill delivery” to “will-call delivery”.
 This simply means that it becomes your responsibility to check your tank gauge and contact your supplier to order a propane fill when the tank level reaches a certain level – typically in the 20% to 30% full range.
 At the time that you contact your supplier to order your will-call delivery, simply ask your supplier for your propane price per gallon that will apply to your requested delivery.
 The next step is to complete your price comparison process as noted above.
 If you have any questions or concerns regarding your propane price per gallon, contact your propane supplier prior to your delivery.